Occult Science in Medicine: Part 5: The medicine of the future

 In the final part, the author reflects on the progress of science since the time of Theophrastus Paracelsus and concludes that even though knowledge has been advanced, it does not mean that human kind is wiser.
 He believes that more spiritual knowledge is needed in order to attain wisdom.
 Furthermore, in order to attain this spiritual knowledge, the author encourages his readers to get to know their constitution and the nature of the higher power that resides in them.

-Hartmann supports Theophrastus Paracelsus' view that wisdom is not the intellect of the terrestrial, but the understanding of the celestial mind.
-Thus, he encourages spiritual self-knowledge and the use of the higher order knowledge to advance the field of medicine.
+Publication

+It was first published in 1893 by the Theosophical Publishing Society in the United Kingdom.
+The book was republished in 1993 and in 2010.

 Reception

-In 1894, Occult Science in Medicine was seen as an important manuscript that provided access to the system of medicine of Paracelsus in times when materialistic empiricism in medicine seemed to approach its end while the importance of the mind (i.e. thought) was beginning to be recognized again in the cure of disease.
+In 1894, Occult Science in Medicine was positively reviewed by the journal Light as an important manuscript that provided access to the system of medicine of Paracelsus in times when materialistic empiricism in medicine seemed to approach its end while the importance of the mind (i.e. thought) was beginning to be recognized again in the cure of disease.
 Nevertheless, The Physician of the Future chapter was seen as the weakest part of the book because the priest becomes discredited as a physician.
-In general, the book was seen as superior to contemporary materialistic medical science which was portrayed as being far from any intelligent appreciation of the ideas portrayed by Hartmann.
+Light saw the book as superior to contemporary materialistic medical science.

-Evaluating the theosophical situation today reveals that theosophy is not dying out, but rather, experiencing a renaissance.
-Given such circumstances, it is not surprising that Franz Hartmann's work is republished and appreciated in the 21st century, with appreciative comments from readers.
+A commentator in 1946 described it as "a Theosophist's attempt to revive Paracelsian doctrines", in the context of pseudoscientific revivals of astrological thought.